tobecrazy/weather-server/weather_mcp/README.md

 ```

 **Health Check:**
 The Docker configurations (`Dockerfile` and `docker-compose.yml`) define a health check to monitor the server's status.
-This health check now utilizes a GET request to the `/mcp/info` endpoint (accessible at `http://localhost:3399/mcp/info` if the container's port 3399 is mapped to the host's port 3399).
+This health check utilizes a GET request to the `/mcp/info` endpoint through the auth proxy (accessible at `http://localhost:3397/mcp/info` if the container's port 3397 is mapped to the host's port 3397).
 This endpoint returns a JSON response confirming the service is operational.

+**Ports:**
+- Port 3397: Auth proxy (exposed to clients)
+- Port 3399: MCP server (internal, not directly accessible)

 #### Using Docker directly: